Tencent Music, bound for U.S. IPO, profits from social savvy

 Tencent Music declined to comment on its ratio of paying customers.

-It owns the most music copyright in China with some 17 million songs, though it shares or sublicenses content with rival apps owned by NetEase Inc and Alibaba, so those users have access to similarly large libraries.
+It owns the most music copyright in China with some 17 million songs, though it shares or sublicenses content with rival apps owned by NetEase Inc (NTES.O) and Alibaba (BABA.N), so those users have access to similarly large libraries.

 Reporting by Sijia Jiang; Editing by Jonathan Weber and Edwina Gibbs